Thursday, November 13, 2008

-Detecting Session Timeout and Redirect to Login Page in ASP.NET
+Detecting Session Timeout And Redirect To Login Page In ASP.NET

-In this example i'll show how to detect the session timeout which occurs when user is idle for the time specified as Session.
+This is example of Detecting Session Timeout and Redirect to Login Page in ASP.NET, session timeout occurs when user is idle for the time specified as in web.config file.

 In web.config file, set the sessionstate mode to inproc and authentication mode to Forms